IBM/universal-connectors/filter-plugin/logstash-filter-snowflake-guardium/README.md

 Here's a screenshot of a report showing Snowflake data in Guardium data protection:

 ![Viewing Snowflake data in Guardium Data Protection](Screenshot%202022-12-08%20160128.png)

-## Credits
-Converge Technology Solutions (formerly Information Insights) provided the original version of this plug-in.
-Maintenance of the plug-in has been taken over by IBM to provide improvements, such as integration with Guardium Insights.
-See the original plug-in [here](https://github.com/infoinsights/guardium-snowflake-uc-filter).

 Author: John Haldeman